SimpliSafe Security System Review 2024

 Finally, day-to-day functionality-wise, I couldn’t find much to complain about.
 It’s super responsive, it captured everything it needed to in my tests, it’s easy to adjust the settings in the app for optimal performance, and the audio quality and minimized latency are some of the best I’ve seen in a camera in this weight class.
 During my testing period, there was only one time when the audio malfunctioned, but that was easily solved by turning the live feed off and on again.

 Keep in mind, this camera is for indoor use only, and don’t think that pointing it out the window is going to keep burglars from coming on your property.
 For that, you might want to invest in one of SimpliSafe’s Wireless Outdoor Cameras.
 It comes with a built-in spotlight so you get clear images at night.
-Of course, you can also check out list of the best outdoor security cameras if SimpliSafe’s offering doesn’t suit you.
+Of course, you can also check out our list of the best outdoor security cameras if SimpliSafe’s offering doesn’t suit you.

 A quick demonstration of the audio and video quality of SimpliSafe’s new indoor camera.